people comforting grieving friends

 Grief Support Programs

-These six-week video-based support group programs are an excellent way to help your grieving friend or family member to process their loss and find a way forward:
+These six-week video-based support group programs are an excellent way to help your grieving friend or family member to process their loss and find a way forward.
+Whether the need is for general encouragement and wisdom as they navigate their grief journey, or a deeper struggle stemming from a traumatic loss and the unanswerable questions that come with that, we have small group programs to help:

 Hope Beyond Today